echtejosh/pdf-to-image/README.md

 ### Additional Configuration

-- Ensure that the `-dNumRenderingThreads=` parameter within the `default_parameters` property of the class is set to the desired number of cores for allocation.
+- Ensure that the `-dNumRenderingThreads=` parameter within the `default_parameters` property of the Doppler class is set to the desired number of cores for allocation.

 ## Functions
 Functions ordered in use-case.
 From reading the file, to configurating the conversion, to processing the PDF to JPG or PNG.